Notice of request for public comment.

 - Evaluate whether the proposed information collection is necessary for the proper functions of the Department.

 - Evaluate the accuracy of our estimate of the time and cost burden for this proposed collection, including the Start Printed Page 79069validity of the methodology and assumptions used.

 - Enhance the quality, utility, and clarity of the information to be collected.

 - Minimize the reporting burden on those who are to respond, including the use of automated collection techniques or other forms of information technology.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

 Abstract of Proposed Collection

-The Refugee Biographic Data Sheet describes a refugee applicant's personal characteristics and is needed to match the refugee with a sponsoring voluntary agency to ensure initial reception and Start Printed Page 57543placement in the U.S. under the United States Refugee Admissions Program administered by the Bureau of Population, Refugees, and Migration.
+The Refugee Biographic Data Sheet describes a refugee applicant's personal characteristics and is needed to initiate refugee resettlement processing, adjudicate the refugee applicant's application for admission to the United States, to run security checks on refugees by intelligence and federal law enforcement agencies, to conduct medical screenings, and to plan international travel before a refugee applicant can be permitted to travel to the United States.
+In addition, the information is used to match the refugee with a sponsoring voluntary agency for initial reception and placement in the U.S. under the United States Refugee Admissions Program administered by the Bureau of Population, Refugees, and Migration.